camunda/camunda-docs/docs/reference/bpmn-processes/bpmn-primer.md

 />
 </center>

-Choosing the granularity of a task is up to the person modeling the workflow.
+Choosing the granularity of a task is up to the person modeling the process.
 For example, the activity of processing an order can be modeled as a single _Process Order_ task, or as three individual tasks _Collect Money_, _Fetch Items_, _Ship Parcel_.
 If you use Zeebe to orchestrate microservices, one task can represent one microservice invocation.

 See the [Tasks](tasks.md) section on which types of tasks are currently supported and how to use them.